clokep/django-querysetsequence/README.rst

       - |check|
       - Only available on Django >= 2.1.

+.. list-table:: Additional methods specific to ``QuerySetSequence``
+    :widths: 15 30
+    :header-rows: 1

+    * - Method
+      - Notes

+    * - |get_querysets|
+      - Returns the list of ``QuerySet`` objects that comprise the sequence.
+        Note, if any methods have been called which modify the ``QuerySetSequence``, the ``QuerySet`` objects returned by this method will be similarly modified.
+The order of the ``QuerySet`` objects within the list is not guaranteed.

 .. |filter| replace:: ``filter()``
 .. _filter: https://docs.djangoproject.com/en/dev/ref/models/querysets/#filter
 .. |exclude| replace:: ``exclude()``